 Seeking equity among various road users by ensuring that trucks pay their share of road costs.
 VML also advocates for increased local influence when the state considers mitigating negative impacts resulting from truck traffic.

 Any attempt at repurposing state funds distributed to localities should allow impacted localities the opportunity to provide input in the legislative process at the committee level when proposals directly impact annual transportation funding.
-VML opposes the redirection of the local share of state transportation funds distributed to localities across multiple regions for transportation projects in a single region.
+VML opposes the redirection of the local share of state transportation funds distributed to localities across multiple regions for transportation projects in a single region. (clarifies opposition to any redistribution of funds).

 PASS-THROUGH OF FEDERAL FUNDS